 In the mid-70s, Mooney hooked up with the ex-These Vizitors Curtis brothers Mike, Tom and Rick to form the Curtis Bros.
-Stewkey eventually retired from the music business in the mid 70s to raise a family, but has now reformed the Nazz and still plays live occasionally.
+Stewkey eventually retired from the music business in the mid 70s to raise a family, but has since reformed the Nazz and still plays live occasionally.

 A big thanks to Stewkey of the Nazz for his important contribution to this article.